Dipankar Talukdar

 Dipankar Talukdar (born 12 December 1952) is a Bangladesh Awami League politician and a former state minister of Chittagong Hill Tracts Affairs.
 He is a former member of Jatiya Sangsad representing Rangamati.
 He is a member Bangladesh Awami League Central executive committee and President of Bangladesh Awami League Rangamati hill district.

 Early life

 Talukdar was born on 12 December 1952.

 Career

 Talukdar was elected to parliament from Rangamati as a Bangladesh Awami League candidate.

-Following the fall of the Sheikh Hasina led Awami League government, Talukdar was arrested from Dhaka in February 2025 by the Detective Branch.
+Following the fall of the Sheikh Hasina led Awami League government, Talukdar was arrested in Dhaka in February 2025 by the Detective Branch.
+He secured bail in five cases against him in May 2026, but was immediately arrested in three new cases.